ballerina-platform/ballerina-dev-website/learn/tooling-guide/visual-studio-code-extension/run-and-debug.md

     - workaround: manually put a breakpoint to the next line
 - There are some cases where stepping over gives unexpected behavior
     - E.g., when there are multiple workers and a wait expression waiting for them, even though it steps over to hit and pass the wait line in the source, the workers may not have finished the execution yet.

-## What's Next?

- - For information on the VS Code Ballerina extension, see [The Visual Studio Code Ballerina Extension](/learn/vscode-plugin).